No products in the cart.

 Causes and Symptoms of Stroke Paralysis

-Stroke paralysis, also known as hemiplegia, usually occurs on the side of the body opposite from the side of the brain damaged by stroke.
+Stroke paralysis, also known as hemiplegia, usually occurs on the side of the body opposite from the side of the brain affected by stroke.
 For example, if a stroke occurred in the brain’s left hemisphere, you may experience paralysis on the right side of your body.

-• Spasticity: stiff, tight muscles
+• Spasticity: stiff, tight muscles due to muscle spasm

 • Contractures: soft tissue shortening caused by extremely stiff muscles, which can impede movement across a joint